 - Transparent shipping terms and real-time order status notification

-Data from our latest research report tells us that a large number of businesses are looking to upgrade their e-commerce platform in order to integrate with internal systems like PIM and marketing automation systems, and are looking to implement changes to improve these customer experience problem areas in 2019:
+Data from our latest research report on B2B buyers tells us that a large number of businesses are looking to upgrade their e-commerce platform in order to integrate with internal systems like PIM and marketing automation systems, and are looking to implement changes to improve these customer experience problem areas.

-Looking at the data above, it should become immediately clear that you can easily check most of these boxes by simply making use of the data that’s already in your Microsoft Dynamics or SAP ERP with Sana Commerce.
+Based on the data above, you can easily check most of these boxes by making use of the data that’s already in your Microsoft Dynamics or SAP ERP.

 Sana Commerce is an integrated e-commerce solution that allows you to use your ERP data to improve your e-commerce experience (including better inventory management, resource planning, invoicing, returns, customer-specific personalization, and more).